-There are program options for non-professionals as well as for alternative and traditional healthcare practitioners who want to broaden their scope of treatment.
+There are program options in herbal studies for non-professionals as well as for alternative and traditional healthcare practitioners who want to broaden their scope of treatment.
 Programs can be found at the undergraduate and post-baccalaureate levels.
 Licensing regulations for herbalists vary by state.

 Undergraduate Herbalist Certificate

 In undergraduate herbal studies, students learn how herbs affect the body and how combinations of herbal treatments are used in different alternative healing systems, such as Ayurveda, Chinese medicine, and Native American medicine.
 Students also practice handling and preparing herbs.
 There are usually no specific admissions prerequisites for entering a program, but applicants are advised to have some prior knowledge of herbs.
 An herbalist certificate program introduces students to historical uses of herbs and the relationship of herbs to traditional medicine practices.
 A program may cover topics that include:

 - Herbal classification

 - Herb preparation

 Graduate Herbalist Certificate

 Post-baccalaureate certificate programs may be called medical herbalism or Chinese herbology.
 Some programs are designed for individuals already working as acupuncture professionals, allowing them to legally use herbs in their practice without having to complete a full oriental medicine program.
 Other programs are open to traditional healthcare practitioners who wish to expand their repertoire of treatment options.
 Program topics cover commonly used herbal medicines, including possible interactions with prescription or over-the-counter medications.
 Students also learn about herbal evaluation and clinical trial procedures.
 Hands-on herbal identification, harvesting, and preparation may occur within campus herb gardens and labs.